 The training sessions, approximately three hours in length, are instructor-led overviews of curriculum areas such as flight safety, principles and physics of flight, basic piloting skills and maneuverability, programming skills, sensors and functionality, payloads, and advanced flying skills.

 The final element of the program is a student-designed skills demonstration scheduled for April 2017.
 Teams will develop a skills demonstration of their choice and present their topic during an end-of-season expo.
 Because the expo is not “competition based”, teams are not required to have specific quadcopters or advanced sensor packages, thus allowing teams of all levels and skills to participate regardless of resources.

 “Our hope is to generate increased student interest in unmanned systems, eventually leading students to pursue careers in STEM fields associated with UAS operations,” said Bonnie Green, TPP Executive Director.
 “Future Workforce Development is a key element to sustainable operations.
 Having students in the educational pipeline now ensures a qualified workforce will be available to meet the demands five to 10 years from now.”

 The three-year ONR grant was awarded to TPP for the purpose of developing educational programs supporting future Navy and Department of Defense workforce requirements.
 The quadcopter program is one of several initiatives covered by the STEM-for-All grant.

-“We are very excited to introduce this STEM-for-All initiative to the students of Southern Maryland.” said Barbara Ives, TPP Grant Manager.
+“We are very excited to introduce this STEM-for-All initiative to the students of Southern Maryland,” said Barbara Ives, TPP Grant Manager.
 “Our vision is to create a quadcopter program that can expand to include every high school student interested in participating while being financially sustainable long after the grant has ended.
-We believe focusing on an educationally-based program not only meets the grant objectives, but compliments existing programs such as AMA’s UAS4STEM competition” stated Ives.
+We believe focusing on an educationally-based program not only meets the grant objectives but complements existing programs such as AMA’s UAS4STEM competition” stated Ives.